top asset tokenization platforms

 Institution-grade security, audited smart contracts, multi-party computation (MPC), and secure custody integrations are essential for protecting tokenized assets at scale.

-Top Asset Tokenization Platform in 2026
+Top Asset Tokenization Platforms and Companies in 2026

 1. Spydra (OpenRWA)